johnoliverdriscoll/rsa-acc/README.md

 # rsa-acc

-This is an implementation of a cryptographic accumulator over the RSA cryptosystem.
+This is an implementation of a CL cryptographic accumulator over the RSA cryptosystem.
-It is a construction of the CL accumulator, however batched updates are currently not implemented.

 Features: